UnderPrivilege/LinuxManDumper/README.md

 ## Bugs
 - For now, the program skips some functions due to some formatting bugs.
 - The program also skips some functions with custom return types.
+- THe program does not parse arguments in functions, so the `params` field is left empty in the JSON.

 ## Purpose
 - This project was utilized to dump (nearly) every single C standard library function defined on linux in a JSON.